 Overview – Mkhuze GR

 Mkhuze is one of South Africa’s little gems.
 It is seldom visited by overseas tourists, but popular with local birders and photographers.
-Several photographic hides give close-up viewing opportunities of a wide variety of animals coming to drink in the dry winter months.
-The Park is home to four of the Big Five, with only lions absent.
+Several photographic shelters give close-up viewing opportunities of a wide variety of animals coming to drink in the dry winter months.
+Although not a typical Big Five reserve, all of these sought-after animals are present.

 Pros and Cons

-- Good wildlife viewing with most of the Big Five present
+- Good wildlife viewing with all of the Big Five present

 - Renowned birding destination